civican/legisinfo/44-1/bills/C-40/bill_text.md

     the number of applicants in need who received supports;

-    the amounts paid to service providers under paragraph 696.84(1)(c), disagreggated, to the extent possible, by the nature of the supports provided by the service providers; and
+    the amounts paid to service providers under paragraph 696.84(1)(c), disaggregated, to the extent possible, by the nature of the supports provided by the service providers; and

     any other information on the Commission's activities that the Chief Commissioner considers relevant.

   **(2)** The Minister must cause the report to be laid before each House of Parliament on any of the first 30 days on which that House is sitting after the day on which the report is received.

   **(3)** The Commission must publish the annual report on its website after it has been tabled.

-> **Explanatory Note**:
-> New.

 ### Section 5